sirEmmyUche/link-shortener-api/README.md

 This API was designed for reducing long links and urls into a shorter links that still redirects to the original long link page. it was built using the node-url-shortener package installer, together with express that is suitable for frontend users.

+#content-type
+All requests must be encoded as JSON with the Content-Type: application/json header.
+If not, it will throw the error messgae.

 ## Usage
 function () {
 longUrl = your long links or url to be shortened